This post may contain affiliate links. Please read our disclosure policy.

 Top view sauteed green bean in a pan

-These Sautéed Green Beans are an easy, yet delicious side dish that pairs perfectly with almost any entree or holiday spread.
-This recipe combines tender green beans with toasted sesame oil, garlic, and toasted sesame seeds for a tasty complement to dinner that’s ready in 10 minutes!
+These Sautéed Green Beans combine tender green beans with toasted sesame oil, garlic, and toasted sesame seeds for a tasty complement to dinner that's ready in 15 minutes!

 Ingredients

-• 1 lb frozen whole green beans, no need to defrost
+• 1 pound frozen whole green beans, no need to defrost

 • Kosher salt and pepper, to taste